Working Breed Guide

 • Experienced large-breed owners

-• Active individuals or families
+• Active individuals or families with outdoor lifestyles

 • Homes with a securely fenced yard

-• Families with children 10+ years old
+• Families with children 10 years and older

 • Owners who want a protective, loyal companion